 Make a Christmas Village from Cardboard

-I love the look of a Christmas village, but get sticker shock when I see the church, houses and other buildings cost $30 or $40 each.
+I love the look of a Christmas village, but get sticker shock when I see the church, houses, and other buildings that can cost $30 or $40 each.
 Perhaps I could buy one house each year and over twenty years I would eventually have a charming village to display during the holidays.

-Unfortunately I'm too impatient to wait that long for my festive yule village.
+Unfortunately, I'm too impatient to wait that long for my festive yule village.
 I'm also too thrifty to splurge several hundred dollars to have the immediate gratification of a complete little town of these.
 Check out the instructions and videos below for making cardboard buildings with a Chrismas theme.

 Chipboard Houses to Make and Decorate